 With a plentiful collection of pin-up and burlesque memorabilia, her latest obsession is to shop through eBay and flea markets from where she has amassed head vases, and a collection of chalkware figurines like ballerinas and harlequins.
 With a weakness for sipping tea from Victorian tea sets, she has accumulated enough hats for her to have a separate chamber to house them.

 Victorian tea sets:

 As a burlesque performer, Von Teese has taken inspiration from the likes of Gypsy Rose Lee.
 With a career lasting for more than 2 decades, she has been able to admire what makes a dancer an individual, whether it’s really raunchy or tame.
-Elegance in her opinion has nothing to do with “how much” is shown and far more to do with the way one presents herself.
+Elegance in her opinion has nothing to do with “how much” is shown, but far more to do with the way one presents oneself.

 With a career that is clearly shaped around her fascination for nostalgia, Von Teese, is constantly putting an effort to offer products at a more attainable cost.
 She fell in love with vintage at a time when she couldn’t afford something new, and so she is constantly searching for something that looks vintage and expensive when it actually isn’t.